rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 This guide covers the installation of the [RabbitMQ Cluster Kubernetes Operator](/kubernetes/operator/operator-overview.html) in a Kubernetes cluster.
-If you are installing in OpenShift, follow the instructions in [Installation on OpenShift](#openshift) section.

 ## <a id='compatibility' class='anchor' href='#compatibility'>Compatibility</a>